pgpartman/pg_partman/doc/pg_partman.md

  - `undo_in_progress`
     - Set by the undo_partition functions whenever they are run.
 If true, this causes all partition creation and retention management by the `run_maintenance()` function to stop.
 Default is false.
  - `inherit_privileges`
     - Sets whether to inherit the ownership/privileges of the parent table to all child tables.
-Defaults to true for non-native & PG10.
-Defaults to false for native PG11+ and should only be necessary if you need direct access to child tables, by-passing the parent table.
+Defaults to false and should only be necessary if you need direct access to child tables, by-passing the parent table.
   - `constraint_valid`
     - Boolean value that allows the additional constraints that pg_partman can manage for you to be created as NOT VALID.
 See "Constraint Exclusion" section at the beginning for more details on these constraints.
 This can allow maintenance to run much quicker on large partition sets since the existing data is not validated before additing the constraint.
 Newly inserted data is validated, so this is a perfectly safe option to set for data integrity.
 Note that constraint exclusion WILL NOT work until the constraints are validated.
 Defaults to true so that constraints are created as VALID.
 Set to false to set new constraints as NOT VALID.
   - `subscription_refresh` - Name of a logical replication subscription to refresh when maintenance runs.
 If the partition set is subscribed to a publication that will be adding/removing tables and you need your partition set to be aware of these changes, you must name that subscription with this option.
 Otherwise the subscription will never become aware of the new tables added to the publisher unless you are refreshing the subscription via some other means.
 See the PG documentation for ALTER SUBSCRIPTION for more info on refreshing subscriptions - https://www.postgresql.org/docs/current/sql-altersubscription.html